 SureFlap Microchip Cat Flap Review

-Around three years ago I reviewed the PetPorte SmartFlap, thanks to an urgent need to implement some sort of feline door policy.
+Around three years ago we reviewed the PetPorte SmartFlap, thanks to an urgent need to implement some sort of feline door policy.
 At the time there were two products that looked like they’d do the job, and I chose the PetPorte pretty much arbitrarily.

 Much to my chagrin, it turns out that the other option, SureFlap, are a local company, so when it came time to replace the PetPorte I decided to try their alternative.
-It seems in the interim that Petporte have been swallowed up by the Staywell cat-flap behemoth, whereas SureFlap are still plucky independents.

 Three years may not seem like a long service life for a catflap, but ours regularly endured a battering reminiscent of the siege at Helm’s Deep in the Two Towers.